Pickerington, Ohio: Administration

 There are several positions appointed between the mayor and city council to aid in the day-to-day management of the city.

-Police Department
+Police department

 The Pickerington Police Department, currently led by Chief Tod Cheney, is a 24/7 operation consisting of approximately 30 sworn personnel, 10 civilian dispatchers/records technicians, and 1 administrative assistant.

 The police department is responsible for all police activities within the city and is made up of the patrol bureau and detective bureau.

 Education

-Pickerington Local School District consists of 14 buildings: two high schools, one alternative high school, two junior high schools, three middle schools, and seven elementary schools.
-Three of the schools were newly built in 2010: a middle school off Toll Gate Road and elementary schools off Toll Gate Road and in the Sycamore area.
+Pickerington Local School District consists of 15 buildings: two high schools, one alternative high school, two junior high schools, three middle schools, seven elementary schools, and an early childhood learning center.

-PLSD is made up of approximately 70.2% White, 20.9% African-American, 3% Asian, 1.6% Hispanic, .2% American Indian, and 5% multi-racial students.
-10.2% of students are on a free/reduced lunch program.
-9.6% are students with disabilities.
-The school district also has an average attendance rate of 97%.
+PLSD is made up of approximately 43.4% White, 33.3% African-American, 8.9% Asian, 6.8% Hispanic, .2% American Indian, and 7.4% multi-racial students.
+40.9% of students are on a free/reduced lunch program.
+15.0% are students with disabilities.
+The school district also has an average attendance rate of 93.4%.